 If you want to avoid all the hassle of having to put up a support structure to span the studs, then you will need to purchase a new bracket.

-Better yet, you can purchase an adjustable sliding bracket that can change its dimensions to attach to studs of different distances between each other.
-For example the sliding TV mount above (PERLESMITH Universal TV Mount – Amazon link) extends by 23.82 inches.
+Better yet, you can purchase an adjustable sliding bracket that can change its dimensions to attach to studs of different distances from each other.
+For example, the sliding TV mount above (PERLESMITH Universal TV Mount – Amazon link) extends by 23.82 inches.